t4brooke/t4brooke/README.md

 ## hello 👋

-i am an undergraduate at drexel university studying computer science and finance (minor) with concentrations in ai & machine learning and algorithms and theory.
+i am an undergraduate at drexel university studying computer science and finance (minor) with concentrations in ai & machine learning and algorithms & theory.

 **at the moment:**
 - i'm an intern for vanguard